Isaac-Madden/nc-news/README.md

 ### To install the dependencies, 'npm install' into the terminal

-Node.js : 20.3.0 and Postgres : 8.7.3 arethe minimum versions required.
+Node.js : 20.3.0 and Postgres : 8.7.3 are the minimum versions required.

 ### If you wish to run this locally, below is a list of dev-dependencies (and how to install them in the terminal):